lse-ds105/ds105a-project-chadgpt/README.md

         "reddit_username": "<your Reddit username>",
         "reddit_password": "<your Reddit password>",
         "app_client_id": "<your Reddit app's client ID>",
-        "app_client_secret": "<your Reddit app's client secret>"
+        "app_client_secret": "<your Reddit app's client secret>",
+        "openai_api_key": "<your OpenAI API key>"
     }
     ```
 5. Use the `requirements.txt` file provided in this repository to install the required packages:
     ```bash
     pip install -r requirements.txt
     ```

 ### Generative AI acknowledgement
 - We wrote the notebooks in this repository on VSCode with GitHub Copilot extension activated.
 For code, we usually let Copilot autocomplete the code, check if it is correct and run the code to see if it accomplishes what we want.
 - We used ChatGPT by giving specific prompts to help us generate ideas on how to proceed.
 We also used it to help with finding errors in our code.